By BoLHLNE payday loans

 This is another of my Nature oil paintings that is also mixed media.
 I’ve called it Blue Forest at Sunset.
 It utilizes the same techniques I used in both my Fall Leaves Mixed Media, as well as my Trees in Orange paintings.

-Blue Forest Sunset
+Blue Forest at Sunset Mixed Media

 I love being able to combine texture into my painting, which this technique with tissue paper allows me to do.
 I have some ideas rolling around in my head for future projects using this technique.
 Hopefully I can do some experimenting later this summer.
 That’s always the challenge though…too many ideas, too little time!